pipegalera/pipegalera.github.io/content/posts/minimalistic_homeserver_2/index.md

 Change:

-- `your_user` for whatever su user you have
+- `your_user` for the user/folder name of your home user
 - `TZ` timezone for yours (e.g. `America/New_York`)
 - `4040` to any other number if that port is used.
-Never change the container internal port (right number) , only the external (left number).
+Never change the container internal port (right number) , only the external (left number)
 -  `1000` for your user id